Kamelleon/Moneyer/README.md

 # Moneyer
 Django app that reminds you about the money you should get back and the money you should return.
 You can adjust notifications by setting the title, amount and description of each item.
+All project has been made in class based view style with separated templates and url's for every app.

 # Screenshots
 - Main screen